 Illustration 4.
 Heinsz owned Blackacre, a home subject to a home-equity line of credit held by First Bank.
 Heinsz contracted to sell Blackacre to Waldman for \$100,000, with a closing scheduled for May 1.
 On April 10, Heinsz obtained a payoff statement from First Bank indicating that Heinsz owed an outstanding balance of \$10,000.
 The statement qualified the accuracy of the payoff amount, but contained instructions to permit Heinsz to obtain an updated payoff amount via First Bank's website on the payoff date.
 On May 1, Heinsz obtained an updated payoff amount of \$10,150 from the First Bank website.
 Waldman completed the purchase, the settlement agent handling the closing paid \$10,150 to First Bank pursuant to the updated payoff amount, and ABC Title Insurance Co. issued an owner's policy of title insurance insuring Waldman's fee simple title.
-In fact, the updated payoff amount was inaccurate; it did not reflect a \$250 advance obtained by Heinsz on the credit line on April 29.
-Neither Waldman nor ABC Title Insurance Co. knew or had reason to know of the \$250 advance.
-First Bank cannot enforce the mortgage against Waldman.
-Subject to any defenses that Heinsz could raise under law other than this Act, however, First Bank could recover the \$250 from Heinsz.
+As it turns out, the updated payoff amount was inaccurate, as it did not reflect a \$250 advance obtained by Heinsz on the credit line on April 29.
+Neither Waldman nor ABC Title Insurance Co. knew or had reason to know of the \$250 advance that was omitted from the payoff amount.
+First Bank is estopped from denying the accuracy of the payoff amount as against Waldman, and cannot enforce the mortgage against Waldman.
+However, First Bank could recover the \$250 from Heinsz pursuant to the terms of the mortgage loan documents.

 Illustration 5.
 Heinsz owned Blackacre, a home subject to a mortgage held by First Bank.
 Heinsz contracted to sell Blackacre to Waldman for \$100,000, with a closing scheduled for May 1.
 On the scheduled closing day, Heinsz obtained an updated payoff amount of \$80,450 from the First Bank website, and communicated the updated payoff amount to Waldman.
 Waldman completed the purchase, and the settlement agent handling the closing issued a check for \$80,450 to First Bank pursuant to the updated payoff amount.
 Subsequent to closing, the check to First Bank was dishonored, and Waldman discovered that the settlement agent had misappropriated the closing proceeds.
-First Bank can enforce the mortgage against Waldman.
+First Bank is not precluded from enforcing the mortgage against Waldman.
 The mortgage debt was not satisfied, the payoff amount provided by First Bank was accurate, and Waldman was in a position to insist that the settlement agent provide good funds to First Bank.